 Read: Convert HTML page to PDF using Django in Python

-In this section, we’ll learn how to use Django’s template tag to compare two integers.
+In this section, you will learn how to use Django’s template tag to compare two integers.
 Let’s, clarify our concepts by using various examples.

 Syntax: